 Final Report explaining the January 5, 2007 amendments adding paragraph (D) concerning the Commonwealth's right to a jury trial in a Municipal Court case published with the Court's Order at 37 Pa.B.
 313 (January 20, 2007).

-Final Report explaining the May 7, 2014 Comment revision the transfer of functions from the Philadelphia Traffic Court to the Philadelphia Municipal Court published with the Court's Order at 44 Pa.B. (, , 2014).
+Report explaining the proposed Comment revision the transfer of functions from the Philadelphia Traffic Court to the Philadelphia Municipal Court published for comment at 44 Pa.B.
+(2014).

 RULE 1002.
 PROCEDURE IN SUMMARY CASES.